★★★★★

 Will Massage Help Neuropathy?

 Do you know what the peripheral nervous system is?
-This is system of nerves in charge of sending signals to and from your brain and your spinal cord (the body’s central nervous system).
-So, what they for?
-They help you feel when your skin touches something and play a role in controlling muscle movement and other bodily functions.
+This is a system of nerves in charge of sending signals to and from your brain and your spinal cord (the body’s central nervous system).
+What does it do?
+It helps you feel sensations, such as when your skin touches something, and also plays a key role in controlling muscle movements and other bodily functions.

 Now, think of what happens if this system of nerves becomes damaged: the ability to feel sensation would be impaired or maybe even completely lost.
 Your muscles would become weak, meaning movement is affected and limited.
-Moreover, you may even experience lingering pain, for which massage therapy can offer significant pain relief.
-This is what is known as neuropathy.
-One or more peripheral nerves can be damaged and affected by neuropathy.
+You might also experience persistent pain, which massage therapy can help relieve.
+This condition is known as neuropathy.
+Neuropathy can affect one or more peripheral nerves, causing a range of sensory and motor problems.

 Neuropathy can be genetic or acquired.
 Meaning you’ve either had neuropathy since birth or it has developed along the way.

-Many neuropathy cases are acquired and symptomatic, which means that another disease or condition caused them.
+Many cases of neuropathy are acquired and symptomatic, meaning they are caused by another disease or condition.
 Symptomatic cases may include those that result from diabetes, infection, autoimmune diseases, vitamin deficiency, nerve trauma or pressure, toxin exposure, chemotherapy, and other medications, and more.
-Then again, some neuropathy cases have no known cause, this is also known as idiopathic neuropathy.
+However, some cases of neuropathy have no known cause; these are referred to as idiopathic neuropathy.

 Symptoms of nerve damage can create a great deal of difficulty in people’s lives.
 Physical touch can become unbearable because of the amount of pain it causes.
-From intolerance to touch to GI issues, peripheral nerve damage symptoms vary based on the nerves affected.
+The range of symptoms varies depending on which nerves are affected, from sensitivity to touch and numbness to gastrointestinal issues and other bodily problems.

 Muscle weakness, cramps, shrinking muscles, and uncontrollable muscle twitching can be signs of motor nerve damage.
-Sensory nerve damage can inhibit your ability to feel sensation in your hands and feet, and provoke the body’s pain receptors to fire spontaneously, causing severe discomfort from even a gentle touch.
-Symptoms of autonomic nerve damage might include intolerance to heat, gastrointestinal problems, and high blood pressure.
+Sensory nerve damage may reduce your ability to feel sensations in your hands and feet and can cause the body’s pain receptors to activate spontaneously, resulting in severe discomfort even from gentle touch.
+Autonomic nerve damage can lead to symptoms such as heat intolerance, digestive problems, and high blood pressure.

 Once you have had a thorough medical evaluation and diagnosis, you can start looking into options to treat the symptoms you experience.
-Among the popular choices are proper diet and lifestyle modifications.
-What if you need medication?
-You may be reliant on pain relievers or topical creams to manage the accompanying painful and tingling sensations.
-Physical therapy might also be advantageous if you are experiencing muscle weakness.
+Common approaches include a healthy diet and lifestyle changes.
+If medication is necessary, pain relievers or topical creams may help manage painful or tingling sensations.
+Physical therapy can also be beneficial, especially for addressing muscle weakness.

-Massage therapy can be highly beneficial patients with nerve damage or tingling and burning sensations in the skin, hands, and feet.
+Massage therapy can be highly beneficial to patients with nerve damage or tingling and burning sensations in the skin, hands, and feet.
 Caregivers may administer massage therapy, and a trained therapist can be effective in targeting the proper areas and using the right amounts of pressure.
-The most important thing for anyone giving a massage is understanding your pain tolerance threshold and where discoloration may appear on the body.
+The most important consideration for anyone giving a massage is understanding your pain tolerance and being aware of any areas where discoloration may occur.

 Massage chairs can be an easy and convenient way to get a targeted, customized massage.
 You control the settings, including speed and strength of the massage, putting you in full control.
-A combination of light strokes, kneading, and light pressure will increase blood flow and circulation.
-With regular use of massage therapy treatment, those with numbness and tingling sensations may find their pain tolerance has increased.
+A combination of gentle strokes, kneading, and light pressure can help improve blood flow and circulation.
+With regular use, individuals experiencing numbness or tingling sensations may notice an improvement in comfort and an increased pain tolerance.

 Have you felt paint like your feet were on fire?
 This is often referred to as burning feet and it’s very common among people with neuropathy.
-The chronic pain can be so severe that walking or simply standing on your feet becomes virtually impossible.
-So, how can massage help you with neuropathic pain management?
+The chronic pain can be so intense that walking or even standing becomes extremely difficult.
+So, how can massage therapy help manage neuropathic pain?

-A study conducted on post-operative care for patients who underwent surgery shows that decreased pain levels were observed in patients who were given massage therapy.
+A study on post-operative care found that patients who received massage therapy experienced reduced pain levels.
 The study noted one of the physiological effects of massage includes closing the brain’s “pain gate”.
 In other words, it changes the way that the brain receives pain signals.

 Have you ever had a massage and felt invigorated right after the session?
 This is because it helps in improving the blood flow of your body.
 You can count on that same benefit if you suffer from neuropathy.

-Massage, including heated massage, has been known and recognized to be effective to manage neuropathic pain and quality of life in Diabetic Patients.
-It may be challenging to get access to regular massage during the pandemic, but some massage chair can do it perfectly.
+Massages, including heated massages, have been known and recognized to be effective in managing neuropathic pain and quality of life in Diabetic Patients.
+Accessing regular in-person massage may be challenging, especially during the pandemic, but a high-quality massage chair can provide a convenient and effective alternative.

-For example, a study diabetic patient with peripheral neuropathy found that patients who received foot massage reported improved symptoms.
-Researchers explained that direct pressure from massage therapy pushes blood away from areas of poor circulation.
-The result of this the pressure distribution relieves pressure from the affected nerves.
+For example, a study of a diabetic patient with peripheral neuropathy found that patients who received foot massage reported improved symptoms.
+Researchers explained that the direct pressure applied during massage helps move blood away from areas with poor circulation.
+This redistribution of pressure can relieve stress on the affected nerves and reduce discomfort.

 What about when neuropathy causes trouble with your muscles and movement?

 From the same study that demonstrated improved blood circulation among neuropathic diabetic patients, more observations were noted.
-Massage can help in regaining muscle control and balance, resulting in a physically rehabilitating effect on the patients.
-So, how is this possible with massage?
+Massage therapy can help patients regain muscle control and improve balance, providing a rehabilitative effect.
+But how does massage achieve these results?

 As massage improves blood circulation and relieves pressure from the affected nerves, it then returns sensation on the skin.
 How does this help you if you are suffering from neuropathy in the legs and feet?
-When sensation on the skin, especially on the bottom of your feet, is restored, you address the numbness that comes with neuropathy.
-As you start regaining sensation, you can expect to regain muscle strength.
+When sensation, especially on the soles of the feet, is restored, it can reduce numbness associated with neuropathy.
+As sensation returns, patients may also begin to regain muscle strength and control.

 Understanding Neuropathy: The Role of Massage Gun for Neuropathy